-WHY WE LIKE IT: Boasts high end features at a relatively low price point, with audio drivers that create a fantastic bass and midrange response, not to mention minimal latency, and super soft earpads that are perfect for lengthy viewing sessions.
-This is a great product for those looking for a value.
+WHY WE LIKE IT: Boasts high-end features at a relatively low price point, with audio drivers that create a fantastic bass and midrange response, not to mention minimal latency, and super soft earpads that are perfect for lengthy viewing sessions.
+This is a great product for those looking for value.

 Though it does come with a charging cradle, which is extremely easy to use, the battery life on offer is on the lower end, maxing out at around eight hours of continuous use from a single charge.
-Much lower than the Sennheiser RS120 or ARTISTE Wireless TV Headphones, our #1 and 2 pick that both boast 20 hours of continour use on a single charge.
-Additionally, the 100 feet maximum wireless distance is lower than our top pick, though in line with many other items on this list.
+Much lower than the Sennheiser RS120 or ARTISTE Wireless TV Headphones, our #1 and #2 picks boast 20 hours of continuous use on a single charge.
+Additionally, the 100-foot maximum wireless distance is lower than our top pick, though in line with many other items on this list.
 Still, the 2.4Ghz wireless technology gives a longer range than traditional Bluetooth transmission.
-The best on ear headphones also have a lot to offer.
+The best on-ear headphones also have a lot to offer.
 Our headphones list has many as well.

 To help you find the best headphones for TV, we tested products for sound quality, favoring headsets with audio drivers that reduce or eliminate latency and create fantastic stereo images.
 We also tended to pick products with extremely comfortable soft earpads, which are great for extended viewing sessions, that are designed to reduce audio leakage.